jblam251/tcgaRNAML/README.md

 makeROCs("THCA", "Gender")
 ![image](https://github.com/jblam251/tcgaRNAML/blob/master/images/GENDER%20THCA.png)

-Gene expression levels in patients with thyroid carcinoma is a generally poor predictor of gender.
+Gender generally cannor be preeicted based on gene expression levels in patients with thyroid carcinoma.
 Neither of the five models attained an AUC of .75, with the LASSO-Logistic model performing slightly better than the other algorithms.
-In general, predicting gender may not be as clinically useful as, for instance, predicting tumor stage, metastatic disease, or vital status.
+In general, predicting gender may not be as clinically useful as, for instance, predicting tumor stage, metastatic status, or vital status.

 Here's a multi-panel plot of four other simulations using varying arguments generated by makeROCs: